 Like Moss B Ware, Moss Out! from Lilly Miller is 99-percent zinc sulfate monohydrate.
 The active ingredients in Moss Out! are the same as Moss B Ware, but the texture and delivery system are different.
 Moss Out! is more granular and less powdery than Moss B Ware, and this makes it easier to shake out onto the roof.

 After you have killed the moss on your roof, the project is only halfway finished.
 The dead moss must be removed.
 Otherwise, the dead moss will act like a sponge and soak up water, thus promoting decay.
-Dry moss will not flake and blow away on its own; you must do it.
+Dry moss will not flake and blow away on its own; you must remove it manually.

 Moss removal is labor-intensive.
 Take it slow and break up this large project into smaller projects that ideally span a long weekend.
 Remove moss only when conditions are perfectly dry since you must stand on the roof.

-- Begin scraping from the bottom, then work up to the ridge of the house.
+Climb up to the roof and begin scraping off dead moss from the shingles, working from the bottom up.
 Use the scraping tool to gently lift away matted moss that has gathered on the flat sections of the shingles.
 In the seams, use the sharp edge of the scraper like a dental pick to force out the moss.
+Work your way up to the roof ridge.
+If there are multiple roof planes with moss, repeat the same process with each section, starting at the bottom and working up.

-- At the end of a session and before you take your break, spray down the roof to move the moss debris down to the gutters.
+At the end of a session (and before you take any long breaks), spray down the roof to move the moss debris down to the gutters.
 By the time you resume your next session, the roof should be dry again.
 Doing this allows you to better see the areas that you have not yet scraped away.